Moscow, Cheryomushki: English adaptation

 Pimlico Opera recorded the piece with an English libretto in 1995 on tape and CD, distributed with BBC Music Magazine, volume 3, number 8.

 The Pimlico version was presented fully staged by "Young Friends of Opera" (later to become "Opera Factory") in 1998 in Auckland, New Zealand.
 Director Carmel Carroll, music director Claire Caldwell, choreography Mary-Jane O'Reilly, design John Eaglen.
 The cast of more than 50 included in lead roles Deidre Harris, Sarah Kent, Harriet Moir, Rebecca Samuel, Andrew Buchanan, John Humphries, Sebastian Hurrell, Wade Kernot and Chris Vovan.

 One recent English adaptation of the libretto was written by Meg Miroshnik, and produced at Chicago Opera Theater in April 2012.
 This version used a reduction of the original orchestral score for 14 players commissioned by Pimlico Opera in 1994 by Gerard McBurney.

 An English-language production of Moscow, Cheryomushki under the name Cherry Town, Moscow will be performed by WNO Youth Opera in the Wales Millennium Centre in 2022, with a new English translation by David Pountney.

 Instrumental arrangements

 A suite for orchestra was arranged in 1997 by Andrew Cornall for a Decca recording by Riccardo Chailly.
 A suite arranged for cello and piano was made by Matthew Barley and performed by him and Stephen De Pledge on their 2005 album Reminding.
+There is also a Suite for two or three pianos, performed for three at Lugano as part of Martha Argerich's festival in 2011.